 MLA Admission Details

 Prospective students may apply to the MLA program through the Cornell Graduate School.
+The deadline is January 8th for fall admission.
 Applications must include:

 - Transcripts from all educational institutions attended.